alanwatsonforster/glass/src/glass/aircraftdata/MiG-21.md

 ### Summary of TSOH and Revised Version

-The TSOH ADCs from 1994 give versions which do not seem to correspond precisely to our current (much better) knowledge of MiG-21 version.
+The TSOH ADCs from 1994 give versions which do not seem to correspond precisely to our current (presumably much better) knowledge of MiG-21 version.
 I have attempted to determine which current version corresponds to which TSOH version:

 - TSOH F = F-13 (able to use AA-2 IRMs)
 - TSOH PF = PF